Mark John Currie: Early days

 Starting in May 1823, Currie, together with Brigade Major John Ovens and experienced bushman Joseph Wild explored the country east and south-west of Lake George in New South Wales.
 After crossing several rivers and the Goulburn plains they arrived at the east bank of the lake, at about 11 mi north of the southern end.
-They struck south-south-east and then west across the Limestone Plains through an area ideal for settlement (now Canberra) to an area which Currie named Isabella's Plain after Isabella Brisbane, the infant daughter of the Governor, Sir Thomas Brisbane.
+They struck south-south-east and then west across the Limestone Plains through an area ideal for settlement, now Canberra, to an area which Currie named Isabella's Plain after Isabella Brisbane, the infant daughter of the Governor, Sir Thomas Brisbane.
 Today this is a suburb in the Tuggeranong district of Canberra.

 They came to the Murrumbidgee River and followed it in a southerly direction, crossing the Umaralla River thinking it to be the Murrumbidgee.
 There they came to fertile plains which they named Brisbane Downs.
 Today the aboriginal name Monaro has been restored to the region.
-It is likely that the fertility of these areas of New South Wales led him to underestimate the problems that would later be faced in the Swan River Settlement.
+It is likely that the fertility of these areas of New South Wales led him to underestimate the problems that were later faced in the Swan River Settlement.

 When he was a midshipman he must have given a good account of himself because, when in 1827 Vice-Admiral Sir Henry Blackwood became Commander-in-Chief, The Nore, he appointed Currie as his Secretary.
 The Nore was a naval station at the mouth of the River Thames and for several hundred years one of the most important commands for the defence of the United Kingdom.